 Have no fear.
 The computer is here.

 Researchers at Northwestern University, the Wine Curmudgeon’s alma mater, have developed software that allows computers to write stories for publication.
 Their company, Narrative Science, has developed an algorithm that takes the facts of an event and turns it into a short story.
 The process was developed using sports events, which would actually be easy for computer software to write — something I know from having done it for more years than I care to admit.
 All you need is the final score and who did what, and even a 15-year-old high school student in suburban Chicago can write an effective paragraphs-long story detailing who beat who and how they did it.

 I contacted Narrative Science last week to ask them about what they do and how they do it, and especially if the algorithm would work for wine.
 No one got back to me, but if they do, I’ll update the post.

-Because it seems that the process should work for wine -- allowing for the tasting problem, since computers don't have palates, after all.
+Because it seems that the process should work for wine — allowing for the tasting problem, since computers don’t have palates.
 All a winery has to do is to supply the basic facts about the wine, like reviews, scores, tasting notes and technical details, and the algorithm should be able to do its stuff.
-Writing a wine review, the actual writing part, isn't all that different from writing a 250-word story about a high school basketball game.
+Writing a wine review, the actual writing part, isn’t all that different from writing a 250-word story about a high school basketball game.